-Our laboratory investigates the function of chromatin - specifically the roles of histone modifications - in regulation of specific biological processes and their alteration in human disease such as cancer using biochemical, genetic, molecular biological and high-throughput approaches.
-While we are agnostic to model systems, we choose and employ one that is most appropriate for the question being asked.
-Presently, we use cancer cell lines, human and murine embryonic stem cells, primary human cancer tissues as well as the model organism, Saccharomyces cerevisiae, to study the basic biology and pathophysiology of histone modifications.
-We seek and welcome collaborations that will enrich and enhance our research by expanding our technical and intellectual repertoire.
+Our laboratory investigates the functions of histones in regulation of specific biological processes and their alterations in human disease using biochemical, genetic, molecular biological and high-throughput approaches.
+Although we are agnostic to model systems, we choose and employ one that is most appropriate for the question being asked.
+Presently, we use cancer cell lines, human and murine embryonic stem cells, primary human cancer tissues as well as the model organism, Saccharomyces cerevisiae, to study the basic biology and pathophysiology of histones.
+We seek and welcome collaborations that will mutually enrich and enhance research by expanding technical and intellectual repertoire.
 Our mission is to cultivate a culture of intellectual curiosity and experimental exploration unencumbered by perceived dogma.
 We take deliberate risks to enable inquiry into uncharted territories, yet practice within our scientific space in order to incur the funds necessary to move forward with our unique vision and speculations.
-We encourage imaginative, inspired and original thinking that produce new scientific narratives void of hyperbole and cynicism.
-As students of life sciences, we are enamored by the biology of our genome and feel privileged to explore the perplexity of its structure for the pure joy of discovery and the betterment of society.
+We encourage imaginative, inspired and original thinking that produce new scientific narratives devoid of hyperbole and cynicism.
+As students of life sciences, we are enamored by the biology of chromatin and feel privileged to explore the perplexity of its structure for the pure joy of discovery and the betterment of society.

 Evolution of eukaryotes from single-cell to multicellular species has been associated with considerable expansion of genome size—defined as the haploid content of DNA.
 However, nuclear volume has not increased proportionally to genome size, requiring organisms with larger genomes to compact their chromatin to greater extents than organisms with smaller genomes.
 These observations have raised the fundamental question of how eukaryotes manage to compact the genome to different degrees depending on the ratio of genome size to nuclear volume.
 Although higher eukaryotes have developed evolved specific mechanisms for genome compaction such as linker histones, it has not been known whether histones themselves have evolved to also facilitate greater compaction in species with large genomes.
 Therefore we asked whether any of the histone proteins have co-evolved with genome size to regulate genome compaction.
 An extensive computational analysis of the canonical histone sequences in 160 fully sequenced eukaryotic genomes spanning the eukaryotic kingdom including protozoa, fungi, plants and animals revealed that the histone H2A N-terminal domain (NTD) has systematically co-evolved with the expansion of genome size by acquiring positively charged arginine residues and losing serine/threonine residues at specific positions.
 Using genetic, molecular and in vitro biochemical approaches, we have demonstrated that the evolutionary changes in H2A directly and significantly regulate chromatin compaction.
 Insertion of specific residues that appear in larger genomes into the H2A of budding yeast, a small genome organism, causes chromatin to compact by as much as 40%!
 Conversely, removal of evolutionary residues in H2A de-compacts human chromatin so substantially that it is clearly visible in micrographs and leads to increased nuclear size.
 Interestingly, changes in chromatin compaction affect nuclear volume, with increased chromatin compaction leading to decreased nuclear volume.
 Our findings have revealed a novel and simple evolutionary principle for regulation of genome compaction across eukaryotes through a previously unsuspected region of the nucleosome.